 “Using God’s platform, we don’t think of it as philanthropy, but more stewardship.
 Whatever God has given us, we’re just a vessel for it.
 We don’t own anything that we have, it’s all a gift from God, so just trying to be good stewards to what He has given us.”

-The seven-time All Star says he believes Christians should stand, unashamed, for their faith, but never be forceful in trying to convert others.
+The eight-time All Star says he believes Christians should stand, unashamed, for their faith, but never be forceful in trying to convert others.
 We should simply love them.

 “You can show them your faith, profess your faith,” said Kershaw.
 “But at the end of the day, it’s not our job to convert people, we’re supposed to follow Jesus and have people see how we live our lives.”